Alimony Attorneys in Melrose, MA

 How Long is a Person Obligated to Pay Alimony in Massachusetts?

 Massachusetts law provides that the length of time alimony payments must be made is dependent upon the length of the marriage.
-If you were married for under 5 years, the court cannot require payments for more than 50% of the number of months that you were actually married.
-Conversely, for couples who were married for over 20 years, payments can be determined at the judge’s discretion.
+If you were married for under 5 years, the court could not require payments for more than 50% of the number of months that you were actually married.
+Conversely, payments can be determined at the judge’s discretion for couples who have been married for over 20 years.

 There are specific instances when alimony may completely stop, which include the following: